Telecoms, radiocomms and broadcasting equipment: international trade regulations

 - not cause harmful interference, in the case of radio equipment

-- have up-to-date technical documentation at the manufacturer’s or importer’s premises showing how the equipment complies with the requirements - ie that it has the right to bear the CE mark on the product and/or packaging
+- have up-to-date technical documentation at the manufacturer’s or importer’s premises showing how the equipment complies with the requirements - for example, that it has the right to bear the CE mark on the product and/or packaging

 Although some products can be self-certified, others must undergo independent assessment of conformity where required by the Notified Body.